uynitsuj/uynitsuj.github.io/_posts/2020-12-08-quadcopter-platform.md

 #### Flight & Spatial Visualization Algorithm

 One of our objectives is for the logged data to be reliable, so we needed to design our flight algorithm with this in mind.
-And to do this, we modified the template flight algorithm so that our quadcopter ascended, spun around 3 times, and then landed.
+And to do this, we devised a flight algorithm so that our quadcopter ascended, spun around 3 times, and then landed.
 Our quadcopter PID and collision avoidance layers were left unchanged from the maze traversal task.

 For the spatial visualization, the algorithm runs a core loop iterating over the rows of data      (Fig 8).
 Taking a log such as the one shown in the previous section, our objective is to manipulate the raw data to produce a visualization of the flight path and an environment map that is intuitive to us.